-This post is sponsored by Imperial Sugar.
+This post is sponsored by Dixie Crystals.
 All thoughts and opinions are 100% my own.

 I grew up loving butterscotch desserts.
 My mom would make butterscotch pie and my mother-in-law makes these delicious butterscotch brownies.
 These cookies are a new favorite with their amazing texture and flavor.

 Old Fashioned Butterscotch Cookie Recipe